Eva Backofen

-Eva Backofen (between 1980 and 2007 Eva Anderson) is a German freelance graphic artist and sculptor living and working since 1980 in Dresden.
+Eva Backofen (born 31 October 1949 in Meissen; between 1980 and 2007 Eva Anderson) is a German freelance graphic artist and sculptor living and working since 1980 in Dresden.

 Life

 Provenance, education and training

 Eva Backofen was born in Meissen (a short distance down-river of Dresden.
 When she was not quite three the family moved to Berlin where she grew up and attended primary and middle schools, between 1956 and 1968 in Berlin-Köpenick.
 Eva Backofen had been born in the same month as the formal launch of the German Democratic Republic (East Germany), the separate German state in which she lived and made her life till reunification in 1990.
 The country had embarked on a switch to a system of comprehensive secondary schools at the end of the 1950s, and in 1964 Backofen moved on to the "EOS Berlin-Mitte" (formerly the "Evangelisches Gymnasium zum Grauen Kloster"), a four hundred year old former church secondary school which seems to have been in the process of switching to a less classical approach at the time.
 Here, in 1968, she passed her school final exams ("Abitur"), which in her case included a special skilled-workers' qualification as a dealer ("Handelskauffrau") in laboratory and fine chemicals ("Labor- und Feinchemikalien").
 Because of her artistic talent Backofen now took a job as a stage assistant and sculptor behind the scenes at the Berlin Comic Opera in 1968.
 She combined this with a part time study course at the Berlin-Weissensee arts academy.
 Between 1973 and 1975 she studied "Theatre sculpture" ("Theaterplastik") at the Dresden Academy of Fine Arts, which she followed up by studying visual arts (Plastic arts department) at the same institution between 1975 and 1980.
 She concluded her time at the Fine Arts Academy under the supervision of Gerd Jaeger, receiving her degree in 1980.